breatheco-de/exercise-traffic-light-react/README.md

 ## 🔥 Bonus

-+ 2 Create one button that when you click on it, cycles the traffic light selected color between red, green and yellow.
++ 2 Create one button that when you click on it, cycles the traffic light selected color between red, green, and yellow.
 + 10 Have a button that when clicked, it adds an extra color "purple" to the traffic light.

 This and many other projects are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
 Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).